fchmainy/ansibleTraining/labs/task5.rst

    :scale: 50 %
    :align: center

-Again, we will use the main host file, so you don't need to specify an extra inventory.
+Again, we will use the main host file, so you don’t need to specify an extra inventory.

 there are yet no vault credentials available in our configuration.
-Let's create a new credential entry in Jenkins to store our ansible vault password.
+Let’s create a new credential entry in Jenkins to store our ansible vault password.
-Click on **Add** on the **Vault Credentials** line.
+Click on “Add” on the “Vault Credentials” line.

 .. image:: ../images/image009.png
    :scale: 50 %